 30 credits, Level 7 (Masters)

-The module offers you the chance to explore at an advanced level a number of principal theories and methods within a cultural studies approach to media studies, and to consider how these shape the ways we might think about and research particular media industries, forms and issues.
-The module begins with a focus on questions concerning media production, distribution and consumption.
-In the latter part of the module, we pay attention to a variety of methodological approaches which draw attention in particular to different ways of conceptualising the relation between the media and concepts like subjectivity, identity, perception and experience.
+The module begins with a focus on media texts, and their production, distribution and consumption.
+In the latter part of the course, we pay attention to a variety of methodological approaches which draw attention to different ways of conceptualising the relation between the media and concepts such as:

 100%: Coursework (Essay)

 This module is approximately 300 hours of work.
 This breaks down into about 33 hours of contact time and about 267 hours of independent study.
 The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.

 We regularly review our modules to incorporate student feedback, staff expertise, as well as the latest research and teaching methodology.
 We’re planning to run these modules in the academic year 2023/24.
 However, there may be changes to these modules in response to COVID-19, staff availability, student demand or updates to our curriculum.
 We’ll make sure to let our applicants know of material changes to modules at the earliest opportunity.